Mary Skeaping: Biography

 When Skeaping was born the family lived at Kersal Villa, Malmsbury Road, South Woodford, Essex, quite close to Epping Forest, where the children went daily for walks with their father.
 Some normal childhood activities were forbidden, including football and cycling.
 In the home, the children were taught to read, grammar, and their tables, but no history or geography.
 What history Skeaping learned was from historical novels until she cycled daily to a convent school run by a French order of nuns, initially to learn French, but then to take the school leaving certificate.
 She was much older than the other pupils.

 When Skeaping attended at a local dance class with her brother John and sister Sally, the instructor said that their mother should take them up to London for instruction.
 Eventually, Skeaping and Sally were taking lessons from the Italian Francesca dancer and mime Zanfretta in London, at a guinea a time, with the lessons being paid for by a wealthy man who was a client of their father.
 John had dropped out of dance lessons and was concentrating on art.
 (Note: John had a piano scholarship from age nine to eleven, before deciding to concentrate on art.)
 Their mother accompanied the Skeaping girls to the lessons and took notes to the annoyance of Zanfretta, who objected until their mother threatened to withdraw them altogether.
 They had a barre in their father's studio at home and practised there between lessons based on the notes taken by their mother.
 The outbreak of the First World War brought an end to the lessons.

 Skeaping was still in Woodford in 1905, but had moved to Cliftonville, Warren Road, Bexleyheath, London, by the time of the 1911 census, and stayed there until at least 1918.
 By 1929 the electoral register shows Skeaping, living with her parents and eldest brother Kenneth at 2 Eton College Road (Note: This is nowhere near the famous Eton College, which has always been near Windsor in Berkshire.), in Camden, London.
 They were still there ten years later at the time of the 1939 Register in September of that year.
 (Note: She had just that morning returned from a visit to South Africa about the "Windsor Castle" of the Union-Castle Mail Steamship Company.)
 By 1951, Skeaping was living at 42a Craven Road, Paddington, London, which was to remain her London address for the next 33 years.

 Skeaping died on 9 February 1984 at St Charles's Hospital, Kensington, London.
 Her estate was valued at £116,452.
-Her passing was marked by obituaries in both The Times and The Stage.
+Her death was marked by obituaries in both The Times and The Stage.